Background: Community College Web Accessibility is a Challenge

 The Solution: Strategies and Tools that Make Community College Web Accessibility A Reality

 NOVA created an initiative in 2014 to become a 100 percent accessible college for all, regardless of disability.
 NOVA serves 78,000 students on six campuses; students hail from 128 countries.
-Their ages range from high school kids to seniors and include people changing careers or seeking a certification.
+Their ages range from high school kids to seniors and include people changing careers or seeking certification.
 NOVA’s accessibility initiative is based on a universal instructional design approach.
 “To achieve this goal, we created a steering committee.
-We included a representative from all academic and administrative departments to develop, coordinate and implement a collegewide technology accessibility plan,” explained Ms. Landeros.
+We included a representative from all academic and administrative departments to develop, coordinate, and implement a college-wide technology accessibility plan,” explained Ms. Landeros.

 Beginning with an external evaluation, the college conducted a complete website review to determine problem areas.
 This resulted in a redesign of the school’s website; the team continues to work to ensure that all pages are fully accessible.

-One major issue was the amount of instructional materials that had to be made accessible.
+One major issue was the number of instructional materials that had to be made accessible.
 “We evaluated two potential solutions — to hire an external company or to do the work in-house.
 We opted for the second option and are training all the faculty to do their own captioning,” said Ms. Landeros.